Ei3-kw/MATH3202/a1/doc/B/tealCowDiary.md

 - $b_{t}$ - total volume of low fat milk sold on day $t \in T$ (L)

 ### Objective function
-The goal of the program is to determine the volume of each variety of milk that needs to be processed from the daily supply to achieve a maximal profit, and hence to establish what this optimal profit is.
+The goal of the mathematical model is to determine the volume of each variety of milk that needs to be processed from the daily supply to achieve a maximal profit, and hence to establish what this optimal profit is.
 $$
 \textrm{max} \bigg( \sum_{t \in D}
     W_{w} \times  a_{t} +